Code Tips14 min read

 Choose Resend when

-• You're building with React Email and want the smoothest DX.
+• You're building with React Email and want the smoothest developer experience possible.

 • Your volume is under 100K emails/month and you value simplicity over cost optimization.